lzl1918/HakeQuick/README.md

 # Hake Quick

 ## What's new:
+2017/6/27.1
+- `ILoggerFactory` and `ILogger` are added to built-in services, plugins can output logs.

 2017/6/26.1
-- now you can set default working directory to shortcuts
+- now you can set default working directory to shortcuts.

 ## Introduction
 A tool adding context menu to program window.